CHRISTCHURCH EXHIBITOR TERMS AND CONDITIONS

 9. GOVERNING LAW

-This Terms and Conditions Contract for Exhibitors is supplemental to the Exhibitors Application form.
-By signing the Exhibitors Application Form, the exhibitors agrees to abide by and to be bound by all the terms and conditions hereby stated.
+These Terms are supplemental to the Exhibitors Application form.
+By signing the Exhibitors Application Form, the Exhibitor agrees to abide by and to be bound by these Terms.